How do Chinese people learn to write Chinese without pinyin, and why non-Chinese speaking students should not try it?

 Secondly, as wonderful as pinyin is, it is not without flaws.
 Pinyin does not accurately represent the natural speech.
-There is a gap between pinyin and Chinese pronunciation.
+There is a gulf between pinyin and Mandarin Chinese pronunciation

 Also, pinyin is not a sustainable solution for the long run.
-Relying on pinyin alone will create hurdles that prevent students from making progress.
+Learning Mandarin using (only) Pinyin will create more hurdles that prevent students from making progress.

 If you want to have some fun deciphering pinyin, read here: Does “shi li” mean “strength” in Chinese?